Frequently Asked Questions

 However wild honey bees have a very different biology to bees in boxes kept for honey.
 We must separate what we do to bees, from their true nature.

 Wild bees typically choose cavities which are much smaller, and warmer than box hives – A colony living in a 30-40 ltr tree cavity will need just 60kg of nectar per year compared to 600kg of a large commercial hive.
+In addition wild colonies would disperse with on average 300m between colonies.
+So the impact of just 5 colonies close togther in an aipiary has a completely different ecological impact compared to a similar number of wild colonies.

 Removal of honey has the largest impact on the hive development compared to anything else.
 Typically once honey bees have food security their behaviour switches to other more balanced behaviour such as hive maintenance and hygiene.
 As a result wild hive is typically less stressed and free from disease.